liquibase/liquibase-contribute-site/docs/code/get-started/env-setup.md

 ## IDE Setup

-The "Minimal Setup" section builds and tests your local branch, but generally you will want to use and IDE like [VS Code](https://code.visualstudio.com/), [IntelliJ IDEA](https://www.jetbrains.com/idea/), or your own favorite environment.
+The "Minimal Setup" section builds and tests your local branch, but generally you will want to use an IDE like [VS Code](https://code.visualstudio.com/), [IntelliJ IDEA](https://www.jetbrains.com/idea/), or your own favorite environment.

 ### Project Configuration